Prachi088/job-portal/README.md

 ## API Reference

-All endpoints are prefixed relative to the base URL (default `http://localhost:8080`).
+All endpoints are prefixed relative to the base URL (default `http://localhost:8080` locally, `https://job-portal-3xoq.onrender.com` in production).

 ---